 Summary: This page outlines how to add resources into a list using the RIS Import feature.

-Note : This documentation shows how to reject a resource request with the Enhanced Requests feature enabled.
+Note : This documentation shows how to use the RIS Import feature with the Enhanced Discovery feature enabled.
 Click here to access the legacy search documentation.

 While resources can be added into a list individually, the Import RIS feature makes it easier to quickly add multiple resources into the list.
 This can be done by using a file with citations formatted into the RIS format, which can be easily exported from your preferred citation manager application, such as Zotero, Endnote or Mendeley.